Babak's Oriental Carpets

 1 in stock

 Size: 10'3" x 6'10"

 Bidjars are hand-knotted on a vertical loom using a cotton warp or, more rarely, wool.
 Thin wool threads and thick cotton ones form the weft; usually as many as five threads, four loose wool ones and a taut cotton one in the center.
 This is the chief characteristic of Bidjars.
 The warp threads are beaten in with two kinds of tools: the usual comb beater, and a special one, which resembles an enormous iron claw.
 The craftsmen insert the claw between the warp threads and beat in the weft threads many times over.
-This special technique makes Bidjars the most compact and heavy of the Persian carpets, giving it the title of ‘iron rugs of Persia.
+This special technique makes Bidjars the most compact and heavy of the Persian carpets, giving them the title of “iron rugs of Persia.”
 The close-cut pile is of high quality, lustrous wool knotted together using a Turkish knot with densities of between 100 to 210 knots per square inch.

 Price Range and Value:

 Given their design, colour, and durability, Bidjar pieces grow exponentially in value overtime.
 Therefore, they are considered to be one of the safest investment options when it comes to oriental rugs.

 The other factor that has contributed to the ever increasing price range of Bidjar carpets, is the shortage of production caused by the occurrence of the Iraq-Iran war in 1980.
 The sinister 8 year war, which was imposed on Iran by Saddam Hussain, the former Iraqi dictator, effectively destroyed many villages, cities, and communities, including the city of Bidjar, in the Kurdistan province of Iran.
 As a result many of the local Kurdish population moved away from the city and relocated to the safer parts of Iran.